zhimoe/zhimoe/content/post/java-==-and-equal.md

 										// static field in class, static String
 										// in class == and equal both always
 										// return *true*
-		// for more infomation，see :
+		// for more infomation,see :
 		// http://stackoverflow.com/questions/7520432/what-is-the-difference-between-vs-equals-in-java

 		System.out.println(s1.equals(s2)); // true compare the